-My confession broke trust, exposed insecurities, and shattered any intimacy we had built over the 3 years before.
-But, I don’t regret it for a second…
+My confession broke trust, exposed insecurities, and shattered any intimacy we had built over the three years before.
+But I don’t regret it for a second…

 Although the truth behind my confession hurt my wife, it eventually resulted in a level of intimacy I don’t believe was possible without my disclosure.

 Tim and Stephanie Broersma experienced something similar.
-I introduced them to you in Part 1 of this post, “Why You Need To Confess Your Sexual Sin Now”.
-If you haven’t already, please watch their story and read Part 1 before you go any further.
+I introduced them to you in Part 1 of this post, “Why You Need To Confess Your Sexual Sin Now.”
+If you haven’t already, please watch their story and read Part 1 before going further.

 If you’re struggling with a sexual sin in your life I pray this motivates you to confess now and equips you to confess right.

 Run Away From Your Sin – Ephesians 5:3 was a foundational verse for me during my time of recovery, “Let there not even be a hint of sexual immorality.”
 It left no wiggle room for my seemingly harmless flirtations with my sin in my weak moments.
-Whatever you’re confessing, ask God to help you stop and RUN the other direction before you confess.
+Whatever you’re confessing, ask God to help you stop and RUN in the other direction before you confess.
 Sever the relationship, get rid of any access to your sin, and let there not even be a hint of what you were previously involved in.
 (Community, confessing, and turning from your sin won’t in and of itself “cure” you of your struggle.
-This will likely take time and much help.
-Here is a book I HIGHLY recommend as an added help)
+This will likely take time and much help.)

-- Don’t answer every question – Your spouse will have questions, but you shouldn’t answer ones that will do more harm than good (See point #5).
+Don’t answer every question – Your spouse will have questions, but you shouldn’t answer ones that will do more harm than good.
 Your spouse will want to know more information than is good for them.
 Although their curiosity is understandable, I have seen these details make restoration much more difficult.
 Express understanding and compassion for their inappropriate questions.
 Express sorrow for being responsible for them having to ask these painful questions.
-But simultaneously, request permission to respectfully not answer those same questions.
-When disagreements occur, and they will, seek help to determine what questions are appropriate.
+But simultaneously request permission to respectfully not answer those same questions.
+When disagreements occur, seek help to determine what questions are appropriate.

 “I am the LORD, the God of all mankind.
 Is anything too hard for me?”